soapbox-pub/rebased/docs/configuration/cheatsheet.md

 * `daily_user_limit`: the number of scheduled activities a user is allowed to create in a single day (Default: `25`)
 * `total_user_limit`: the number of scheduled activities a user is allowed to create in total (Default: `300`)
 * `enabled`: whether scheduled activities are sent to the job queue to be executed

-## Pleroma.ActivityExpiration

-Enables the worker which processes posts scheduled for deletion.
-Pinned posts are exempt from expiration.

-* `enabled`: whether expired activities will be sent to the job queue to be deleted

 ## FedSockets
 FedSockets is an experimental feature allowing for Pleroma backends to federate using a persistant websocket connection as opposed to making each federation a seperate http connection.
 This feature is currently off by default.
 It is configurable throught he following options.